Luise

 Bio

-I'm a community builder and I've worked at/with CEA, the SERI ML Alignment Theory Scholars program, and EA Cambridge.
+In the past, I've done community building and operations at GovAI, CEA, and the SERI ML Alignment Theory Scholars program.
 My degree is in Computer Science.

 Comments